Quality Control & Safety

 How Metal Detection Works

-Electromagnetic field technology combined with automated rejection for reliable contamination control.
+Electromagnetic field technology combined with alarms or automated rejection for reliable contamination control.

 Material Flow